 The Tigard Library Board is responsible for communicating with the city manager and City Council about library policies, budget, facilities and other needs of the community to provide quality library service.
 The function of the board is established under Tigard Municipal Code 2.36.030

 Library Board Meeting Agendas and Minutes GENERAL INFORMATION:

 The Tigard Library Board typically meets at 6:30 p.m. on the second Wednesday of each month in the 2nd Floor Library Conference Room.
 These meetings are open to the public.

 The Tigard Library Board consists of seven citizen members and two alternates appointed by the City Council for four year terms.
 Of the seven members, at least six shall reside within the Tigard city limits and one may reside outside the city.
 The alternates do not vote.
 CURRENT LIBRARY BOARD MEMBERS:

-Mary Bogert, Joseph Callahan, Becky Gauthier, Katie Harris, Jean Hart, Lonn Hoklin, Kate Ristau
+Christopher Allen, Mary Bogert, Joseph Callahan, Shirley Edwards, Katie Harris, Kate Ristau, Suzanne Sikora

 Park and Recreation Advisory Board (PRAB)

 To advise and advocate for park and recreation opportunities for a growing Tigard.

 Download the PRAB Bylaws